-Projects that will be considered under this Call for Applications must be designed as locally relevant and demand-led projects that drive productive electricity demand in off-grid areas.
-Local relevance is to be interpreted as providing services or products to a community customer/beneficiary base or addressing the needs of the community in which the project is located, or leveraging on rural value chains and activities that result in additional income generation for the community.
-Being demand-led means that these projects must source their off-grid energy from renewable energy sources such as solar PV, wind, or biomass or a combination thereof, and use this renewable energy for productive purposes (which excludes basic domestic consumption for lighting or device charging) that are required by the local actors.
-The definition of PUE activities under this Call for Applications is broad so as to elicit a wide range of innovative responses that address the most pressing needs in the communities in which they will operate.
-As such, a PUE is defined as an activity requiring electricity as a direct input for the production of goods or the provision of services.
-The organisation implementing the Action Learning Project can thus be a forprofit, not-for-profit, or community-owned entity operating in any industry provided the project is centred around a PUE activity and will contribute to the creation of an evidence base through a research and learning approach that will yield impacts aligned to the KPIs of the PREO Programme.
-Projects in the following industries are encourage to apply to this Call for Applications, though applications outside of these sectors will be considered:
+Projects that will be considered under this Call for Applications must be locally relevant and demand-led projects that demonstrate the viability of a Productive Use of Renewable Energy product and/or service.

+Local relevance is to be interpreted as providing services or products to a community customer/end-user base or addressing the needs of the community in which the project is located, or leveraging on rural value chains and activities that result in additional income generation for the target customers.
+Being demandled means that these projects must source their off-grid energy from renewable energy sources such as solar PV, wind, or biomass or a combination thereof, and use this renewable energy for productive purposes (which excludes basic domestic consumption for lighting or device charging) that are required by the target customers.
+The definition of PURE activities under this Call for Applications is broad so as to elicit a wide range of innovative responses that address the most pressing needs in the communities in which they will operate.
+As such, a PURE is defined as an activity requiring electricity as a direct input for the production of goods or the provision of services.
+The organisation implementing the Action Learning Project can thus be a for-profit, not-for-profit, or community-owned entity operating in any industry provided the project is centred around a PURE activity and will contribute to the creation of an evidence base through a research and learning approach that will yield impacts aligned to the KPIs of the PREO Programme.

+Projects in the following sectors are encouraged to apply to this Call for Applications, though applications outside of these sectors may also be considered: